mmodestas/modo-tab-mount/docs/index.md

 # Components {#Components}
 ## Mounting Plate
-The mounting plate serves as the base structure for wall installation.
-3D-printed using PETG with carbon fiber reinforcement filament.
+<p>The mounting plate serves as the base structure for wall installation.
+3D-printed using PETG with carbon fiber reinforcement filament.</p>

 ![Plate Front](images/pic_1.png)
 Designed to fit standard EU flush wall electrical installation boxes and is secured using M3 tapping screws.